YOUR STORY BEGINS WITH A MILESTONE

 - Personal expenses (laundry, telephone, drinks, internet access, satellite phone, extra showers, personal porter)

-- Snacks / food for the entire expedition
+- Snacks/trail food for the entire expedition

 Approximate price based on double occupancy: 6900 USD per person